 Aside from important justice considerations, the financial cost of JLWOP sentences is significant.
 A life sentence issued to a juvenile is designed to last longer than a life sentence issued to an older defendant.

 Housing juveniles for a life sentence requires decades of public expenditures.
-Nationally, it costs $34,135 per year to house an average prisoner.
-This cost roughly doubles when that prisoner is over 50.30)ACLU (2012, June 13).
-“At America’s Expense: The Mass Incarceration of the Elderly.”
-Therefore, a 50-year sentence for a 16-year old will cost approximately $2.25 million.
+Nationally, it costs over $33,000 per year to house an average prisoner.
+This cost roughly doubles when that person is over 50.33)Mai, C. and Subramanian, R. (2017).
+The price of prisons: Examining state spending trends, 2010-2015.
+Vera Institute of Justice.
+Therefore, a 50-year sentence for a 16-year old will cost upwards of $2.25 million.